Gregory Darling: Musical career

-In 1990 Polygram president Dick Asher resigned whilst Darling Cruel recorded new album "Movies For The Mind" in New York with producer Tony Visconti.
-New Polygram president Alain Levy – champion of R ‘n’ B and Rap music – disassociated himself from the new record that was subsequently shelved.
+In 1990 Polygram president Dick Asher resigned whilst Darling Cruel recorded new album Movies For The Mind in New York with producer Tony Visconti.
+New Polygram president Alain Levy – champion of R 'n' B and rap music – disassociated himself from the new record that was subsequently shelved.
 In 1991, Darling Cruel toured the US, opening for The Moody Blues before dismembering.
 Darling remained with Polygram to co-write with Holly Knight.
 Together they produced "Don't Like The Way You Look At My Love" for Russ Irwin, released on SBK Records.
 A year later Darling requested to be dropped from the label.

-In 1994 Darling jammed live with Prince (musician) in Century City – “I was playing a show and this guy comes over to the stage and says “Is it ok if the Artist Formerly Known As Prince comes up to jam?
-Before you know it, the audience parts, and a little man in a golden suit approaches me walks right up on stage, looks directly at me and says ‘What key are you in?’
-I said ‘We’re in C’, and he replied ‘Does your bass player know that?’!
+In 1994 Darling jammed live with Prince in Century City – "I was playing a show and this guy comes over to the stage and says 'Is it ok if the Artist Formerly Known As Prince comes up to jam?'
+Before you know it, the audience parts, and a little man in a golden suit approaches me walks right up on stage, looks directly at me and says 'What key are you in?'
+I said 'We're in C', and he replied 'Does your bass player know that?!'
 I'll never forget it!
 My bass player is shaking, he's terrified.
-Fortunately, my guitar player recognized this, so he picks up the bass, hands Prince his guitar, and we went off for twenty three minutes on a musical safari, full of chord changes, alternating tempos... an absolutely extraordinary experience - and a year later he signed a publishing contract with Herman Rarebell’s Monaco Records.
-This led to him co-writing five songs (including the title track) and playing piano) on Julian Lennon’s critically acclaimed album Photograph Smile.
+Fortunately, my guitar player recognized this, so he picks up the bass, hands Prince his guitar, and we went off for twenty three minutes on a musical safari, full of chord changes, alternating tempos... an absolutely extraordinary experience" - and a year later he signed a publishing contract with Herman Rarebell's Monaco Records.
+This led to him co-writing five songs (including the title track) and playing piano) on Julian Lennon's critically acclaimed album Photograph Smile.
 Between 1998 and 2000 Darling embarked on a world tour with Lennon playing piano and providing backing vocals.

 In 2001, Darling worked alongside producer Richard Perry as arranger and musician for his Baby Genius project before continuing his co-writing work with Julian Lennon at the latter's Treehouse Studios.
 Between 2001 and 2004 he wrote music for DL Music and produced and wrote instrumentals for TV shows American Idol and Behind The Scenes.

 In 2005, Darling signed a worldwide publishing and recording deal with Toronto-based FOD Records – set up and run by Dean Manjuris and Bob Rose - and, in 2006, released his debut album Shell.
 The record was produced by Bob Rose and featured ex Blondie-bassist Nigel Harrison, the Prague Jazz Orchestra, the Czech Symphony (conducted and arranged by Rose) and The London Gospel Choir and New Dream, a duet with Lennon.
 The album received critical acclaim throughout Europe – the record wasn't released in the US – and Darling found himself opening up for Bryan Adams throughout his 2007 tour of Italy.